This article was updated on April 29th, 2023

 Getting a great night’s sleep is crucial to our health and wellbeing.
 The same goes for our pets.
-It can be frustrating when sleep is interrupted by our dogs becoming unsettled.
-My dog used to wake me up often after I recently moved into a new apartment.
+It can also be frustrating when sleep is interrupted by our dogs becoming unsettled.
+My dog used to wake me up often after I moved into a new apartment.
 She was startled by the evening traffic in my apartment building.
 This activity caused her to bark often.

 Not only did this result in some sleepless nights, but it was also a stressful time for her.
 Her inability to sleep was caused by the anxiety of moving, but there are many reasons why a dog may not sleep soundly throughout the night.
+In this article, I will review the top causes and best home remedies to help your dog sleep through the night.

 Why Isn’t My Dog Sleeping Through the Night?
+Top Causes

 While most dogs sleep deeply, there can be several reasons why your pup may not sleep all night long.
 Here is a list of the most common reasons: